NREL/HPC/docs/Documentation/Development/Libraries/hsl.md

+---
+title: HSL
+postdate: October 27, 2020
+layout: default
+author: Jonathan Maack
+description: How to install and use HSL with with IPOPT
+parent: Libraries
+grand_parent: Development
+---

 # HSL for Ipopt

 *HSL (Harwell Subroutine Library) for Ipopt are a set of linear solvers that can greatly accelerate the speed of the optimization over the default MUMPS solver.*